kindziora/klaster.js/README.md

 ##goals

-  1. simple structure
-  2. easy debugging
+  1. progressive functionality and complexity
-  3. easy to work with
+  2. easy to work with

-##start with
+  3. easy debugging

+##current state

+-interface-model-view
+-better 2 way data binding
+-filter in templates
+-foreach in templates
+-omit toggle

 ##Work in progress